 Did You Know?

 A young Lincoln and his father attend a batting practice for the Chicago Cubs.
 His father speaks of a relief pitcher who played for the Cubs, William Prall.
-In the scene, Prall is wearing number 11, but in reality, Prall, who actually played for the Cubs in 1975, wore number 37.
-Don Kessinger, an outfielder, wore number 11.
+Prall is wearing number 11, but in reality, Prall, who actually played for the Cubs in 1975, wore number 37.
+Don Kessinger, an Golden Glove shortstop, wore number 11 from 1964-1975.
+The real Prall was also left-handed; the flashback depicts Prall as a right-hander.
 See more

 End Credits Theme